CBIIT/bento-docs/source/configuration/data-access-request-service.md

 ## Prerequisites
 1. The files that specify the configuration parameters for the DAR service are stored in the GitHub repository `https://github.com/CBIIT/bento-frontend`.
 Create a local clone of your fork into a local directory, represented in these instructions as `$(src)`.

-2. Configuration parameters for DAR elements can be specified in the file: `$(src)/bento-frontend/enter-rest-of-path`.
+2. Configuration parameters for DAR elements can be specified in the file: `$(src)/bento-frontend/src/bento/requestAccessData.js`.

+3. Configuration parameters for Public Access can be specified in the file: `$(src)/bento-frontend/src/bento/siteWideConfig.js`.

 <p>&nbsp;</p>